DanteStockholm/DanteStockholm/README.md

 - 👋 Hi, I’m @DanteStockholm
 - 👀 I’m interested in Python and AI.
-- 🌱 I’m currently learning how classes can be used in a text-based RPG in python.
+- 🌱 I recently made a text-based RPG game.
+Please try it :-)
+- Now I am testing some web design.
+Will mainly stick to Flask since I am interrested in python.
 - 💞️ I’m looking to collaborate on simple python projects since I am beginner.
 - 📫 How to reach me: dante_stockholm@yahoo.com